-ie in the day of the first anniversary of the public defence of my doctoral thesis.
+i.e., on the day of the first anniversary

-Wojciech Kosek’s doctoral thesis consists of an introduction, three main chapters and a conclusion.
-The main part is concentrated on seeking a basic structure of the rite of the Passover, namely:
+Wojciech Kosek’s doctoral dissertation consists of an introduction, three main chapters, and a conclusion.
+The main part focuses on seeking a basic structure of the rite of the Passover, namely:

 not Moses, not Israel, not Miriam, not Pharaoh…

-There is a second source for this understanding of Exod 1-18: the literary scheme of an ancient alliance treaty: ancient peoples (especially Hittites in XVI-XII century before Christ) used to write an official description of a covenant in six literary steps (pericopes), and so does the text of Exod 1-18.
+There is a second source for this understanding of Ex 1-18: the literary scheme of an ancient alliance treaty: ancient peoples (especially Hittites in XVI-XII century before Christ) used to write an official description of a covenant in six literary steps (pericopes), and so does the text of Ex 1-18.

-It must be noted that the four central pericopes (•) are the sequential four steps required by the ancient rite of the covenant contract; two external ones (*) together with these four central pericopes form the whole six-element sequence of steps of the literary scheme, which were used to write down alliance treaties in XVI-XII age before Christ.
+One must note that the four central pericopes (•) are the sequential four descriptions of four successive steps required by an ancient rite of the covenant-making ceremony.
+Two external pericopes (•) with these four central ones form the whole six-element sequence of elements of the literary scheme used by people to write down covenant treaties in the XVI-XII century before Christ.

-consists of four main elements of its structure,
+The Passover rite consists of the four main elements of the structure,

 each of them connected with one traditional cup of wine.

 These four consecutive elements are elements of the ceremonial